Logo-stateuniv

 Admission Plans

-There is a binding Early Decision plan for students who view CMC as their top choice; it should be filed by November 15th.
-Eighty Early Decision candidates were accepted into the 2006–2007 class.
+There is a binding Early Decision plan for students who view this school as their top choice; it should be filed by November 15th.
 Regular fall semester applicants should submit their applications by January 2.

 Financial Aid